bigstepdenmark/HackerNews/README.md

 * Post stories
 * Comment on existing stories
 * Up/down vote stories

-Hacker News is a news forum, where you can publish and read stories from other websites.
+																*Description of the current system* Hacker News is a news forum, where you can publish and read stories from other websites.
 The stories and comments on Hacker News can only be published by registered users.
 Registered users can also up and down vote stories on Hacker News, however it's required to have at least 500 Karma points before user can down-vote stories.
 Karma points is calculated using up-votes, which came from other users.
 All down-votes from users can be marked as SPAM.

-As an additional service Hacker News also came with an API, wich give users free read access.
+As an additional service Hacker News also comes with an API, which gives users free read access.

 ---